cmilagan/loopmania/assumptions.md

     2. Allied soldiers
     3. Enemies (remaining enemies will attack allied soldiers first (if applicable) then main character)
     4. Main Character
+- When some enemy X is within the support radius of another enemy Y, the enemy Y teleports to X's position + 1 and the battle state should calculate the the total damage dealt on MC
+    - Note: such teleportation only occurs when the enemy is in battle

+## Movement Related Assumptions:
+- When enemies are spawned, they will move x blocks up then return to spawning position then move x blocks down, then return back to the spawning position and so on.
+At each tick, the enemy will move 1 step towards their travelling direction.
+The value of x varies according to the enemy type:
+    - Slug: x = 1
+    - Zombie: x = 2
+    - Vampire: x = 3
+    - Note: multiple enemies can momentarily exist on one tile when their paths are crossing each other.

 ## Building Related Assumptions:
 - When the character reaches the Hero Castle, item shop pops up and game is paused until user exits the shop